makrai/notes/ammar16-massive-multiling-embed.md

   * extends the skipgram model of Mikolov+ (2013a)
     * distribution can be estimated using ... noise contrastive estimation (Gutmann and Hyvärinen, 2012)
-  * bilingual contexts come from aligned words.
+  * bilingual contexts come from aligned words
-  * can be extended for more than two languages by summing up the bilingual objectives for all available parallel corpora.
+  * can be extended for more than two languages by summing up the bilingual objectives for all available parallel corpora

 ## 2.4 Translation-invariance